raymondge0607/ITP/Midterm Project/Phase 4/Phase4.md

     triangle(40, 10, 40, 40, 70, 60)
     pop()

-As my shape is more of a "logo" than a symbol and required outlines instead of filled shapes, I believe that to maximize the size of my shape to the edges of it's respective cell would mean that the outline edge would either overlap or disappear.
-I knew that there had to be a least a little bit of space in between the cells so that the outline would show.
-Thus, I derived the following code:

-    maxScaleFactor = min(cellWidth / (84 - gridSize * 0.1), cellHeight / (84 - gridSize * 0.1))

-The maxScaleFactor is derived by dividng the cell width and cell height by a value that adjusts accordingly to the grid value chosen.
-After a lot of trial and error, I landed on the equation "84 - gridSize * 0.1".
-84 represents a constant that correponds to the padding between shapes within the grid cell that I determined simply by testing different grid size values and the results produced in processing.
-0.1 is the derived scaling factor that adjusts the maximum allowable scale based on the gridSize value. multiplying the gridSize value (in this case 0.1) reduces the maximum allowable scale as the gridSize value increases to make sure that the shapes don't become too large.

-- With all that established, I can now get into the writing the nested for loop.
+- I can now get into the writing the nested for loop.
 I started off writing the following code:

     for i in range(gridSize):
         for j in range(gridSize):